nypublicradio/audiogram/INSTALL.md

 If you're using a particularly fancy distributed setup you'll also need to install [Redis](http://redis.io/).

-Installation has been tested on Ubuntu 14.04 and 15.04.
+Installation has been tested on Ubuntu 14.04, 15.04, and 16.04.
 It has also been tested on various Mac OS X environments, with various degrees of Homebrew Hell involved.

 This would theoretically work on Windows, but it hasn't been tested.

+You can skip almost all of the installation if you use [Docker](#docker-installation).

 ## Ubuntu 14.04+ installation